 Sentence for PC 215(a): Carjacking:

-Carjacking (Penal Code 215(a)), is charged as a felony.
+Prison Sentence: Carjacking is charged as a felony.
 If the defendant is found guilty of the crime of carjacking he or she could face up to nine years in prison.

-In addition to any jail or prison sentence, a criminal conviction for carjacking (PC 215(a) can lead to other severe consequences such as: Immigration issues (for non-U.S. citizens), fines, probation, lawsuits, employment loss, restraining order, and more.
+In addition to a possible jail or prison sentence, a criminal conviction for carjacking can lead to other consequences, including: penalty fines and fees, probation or parole terms, civil lawsuits, employment loss, restraining orders, victim restitution, and more.

 Defenses to PC 215(a): Carjacking

-If you have been charged with carjacking, or Penal Code 215(a), contact our criminal defense lawyers today to learn your rights and options without delay.
+If you are charged with carjacking, or PC 215(a), contact our criminal defense lawyers today to learn your rights and defense options without delay.
 Our criminal lawyers have successfully defended hundreds of misdemeanor and felony charges, including the criminal charge of carjacking.
 Call today!

 Criminal Defense Attorneys